MorganRennie/MorganRennie/README.md

 I'm currently contracted out to IAG Cargo on a data engineering project to produce a dataset that chronicles events along a piece of cargo's journey.
 - 🌱 Continuously learning about Engineering, Analytics, and Life

-Outside of coding, I enjoy Photography, Snowsports
+Outside of coding, I enjoy photography, cycing, snowsports, travel and cooking.

 ## 📫 Let's Connect
 I'm always open to new opportunities and collaborations.
 Feel free to reach out: